RaubCamaioni/CythonPEG/README.md

 -How to handle syntax that does not exist in python?
 &emsp;-structs are translated to classes

-# Why generate Stub Files?
+# Why generate stub files?
 Most langauge servers don't understand cython code.

 By including STUB files with your cython compiled module you maintain: